» "Dev" Server Mode

 Initialized and unsealed - The server will be automatically initialized and unsealed.
 You don't need to use

-vault unseal.
+vault operator unseal.
 It is ready for use immediately.

 In-memory storage - All data is stored (encrypted) in-memory.
 Vault server doesn't require any file permissions.